fission/fission.io/content/en/docs/architecture/function-pod.md

   Place to load and execute the user function
 ---

-## Brief Intro

-Function Pod is for serving HTTP requests from the clients.
+Function Pod serves HTTP requests received from the clients.
-It contains two containers: Fetcher and Environment Container.
+It consists of two containers:

-## Diagram
+* Fetcher
+* Environment Container

+### Fetcher

+Fetcher is responsible to pull deployment archive from the [StorageSvc](/docs/architecture/storagesvc) and verify the checksum of file to ensure the integrity of file.

+### Environment Container

+Environment Container runs user-defined functions and is language-specific.
+Each environment container must contain an HTTP server and a loader for functions.

 {{< img "../assets/function-pod.png" "Fig.1 Function Pod" "50em" "1" >}}